-In the early years of his detention, several members of the Knesset called for the release of Mr. Barghouti, such as Knesset member Mr. Amir Peretz in March 2008, when he stated that Mr. Barghouti could be a key element in attaining stability and assuming responsibility of the PNA, and Mr. Gideon Ezra, a member of Kadima.
+In 2006, Mr. Barghouti initiated the drafting of the Prisoners' Document, which was signed by the leaders of the most prominent Palestinian factions imprisoned in Israel.
+The document was an attempt to create a platform for the different Palestinian factions to unite behind, following Hamas' electoral victory.
+Mr. Barghouti's popularity, his initiatives to unite the different Palestinian factions and his negotiation skills, led several members of the Knesset to call for his release, such as Knesset member Mr. Amir Peretz in March 2008, when he stated that Mr. Barghouti could be a key element in attaining stability and assuming responsibility of the PNA, and Mr. Gideon Ezra, a member of Kadima.
 Following Mr. Barghouti's election in August 2009 to Fatah's Central Committee, the Israeli Minister for Minority Affairs, Mr. Avishaï Braverman, also expressed his support for his release.

 On 17 April 2017, Mr. Barghouti initiated a mass hunger strike, joined by more than 1,000 Palestinian inmates, to protest against the abusive and inhumane conditions in which Palestinian inmates were allegedly being held by the Israeli authorities.
 While the Israeli prison service (IPS) had agreed to grant some of the detainees' requests, including increasing the number of monthly visits, the complainants stated that such requests had not been met.
+At a hearing which the Committee on the Human Rights of Parliamentarians held in October 2020 with the Palestinian complainants, the latter confirmed the dire detention conditions and limited visitation rights of Mr. Barghouti.